Shadow Gap Skirting | How To Create A Shadow Gap | Beading Plasterboard

 Once the process is complete, there will be a recess in the wall that is the same depth as the beading.
 This recess can then be used to create a variety of different effects, such as floating walls, hidden lighting, or simply to add a modern and stylish touch to the décor.

-Achieving precise shadow gaps demands an experienced professional and specialised tools.
+Achieving precise shadow gaps demands an experienced professional and specialized tools.
 Any small defects will be visible and can become pronounced over time.

 Transitions between floor finishes also require finesse.
-Professionals have specialised tools like recess cutters, vacuum lifters, and edge trimmers.
+Professionals have specialized tools like recess cutters, vacuum lifters, and edge trimmers.

 The typical timeframe is 2-5 days depending on room size.
 Installation costs range from £400-1500+ for labour alone.
 The impact it has on rooms can make the investment worthwhile.